No, we don’t get super powers by eating chicken, but perhaps we can still be superheroes in the way we treat our bodies.

 - Salt to taste.

 What do you do with leftovers?
-Throw the leftover liver into a food processor with some mayo, and voila!
+Throw the leftover liver into a food processor with some mayo, and a squirt of mustard, and voila!
 You have a delicious liver spread for wraps or sandwiches!

 Liver & Onions